DenniHeimDev/note-maker/README.md

 > [!NOTE]
 > On Linux, you may need system dependencies for the GUI window (GTK/Qt).
 > On Ubuntu/Debian: `sudo apt install python3-gi python3-gi-cairo gir1.2-gtk-3.0`

+## Automated Builds (GitHub Actions)

+Since PyInstaller builds are specific to the OS they run on (you can't build a Windows `.exe` on Linux), this project includes a GitHub Actions workflow to build for all platforms automatically.

+1. Push your code to GitHub.
+2. Go to the **Actions** tab in your repository.
+3. Click on the latest **Build Native App** run.
+4. Scroll down to **Artifacts** and download the version for your OS (`note-maker-Windows`, `note-maker-macOS`, etc.).